material-components/material-components-web/packages/mdc-drawer/README.md

 ### Modal Drawer

-Modal drawers are elevated above most of the app’s UI and don’t affect the screen’s layout grid.
+Modal drawers are elevated above most of the app's UI and don't affect the screen's layout grid.

 ```html
 <body>